themichaelbender/demos/courseware/implement-backup-recovery/course-resources.md

-# Course Resource for Microsoft Azure Administrator: Manage Storage Accounts
+# Course Resources for Microsoft Azure Administrator: Implement Backup and Recovery

+The following is a comprehensive guide of documentation related to Azure Backup and Azure Site Recovery.
+Along with the video course and hands-on learning, reviewing all the Microsoft documentation related to the AZ-104 exam objectives is highly recommended for exam success.

 ## Microsoft Azure Administrator Exam AZ-104 Information